 Pecans, caramel and chocolate all come together to make create craveable, chewy, Millionaire Candy.
 And yep – it tastes like a million bucks!
 The recipe can easily be doubled to give to friends and family during the holidays.

 If you’re an avid baker, you may already have everything you need on hand start this recipe!
-Easy does it with just three-ish ingredients: candy caramels, pecans, chocolate.
+Easy does it with just a few ingredients: candy caramels, pecans, chocolate.

-Melted caramel and pecans are stirred together and then quickly portioned onto a baking sheet.
+Stir together melted caramel and pecans and then quickly portioned onto a baking sheet.
 These candies are rustic, so don’t worry about trying to get them perfect.
-Aim to portion them in similar-sized mounds, but don’t worry if some are larger than others.
+Aim to portion them in similar-sized mounds – about one heaping tablespoon each – but don’t worry if some are larger than others.

-After the caramel firms, the pieces get dunked in shiny melted chocolate.
+After the caramel firms, dunk the pieces in shiny melted chocolate.
+After dipping, immediately sprinkle with the sel gris, if using.

 Coarse grey sea salt isn’t as salty as regular salt because it has other trace elements in it.
-Sprinkle a pinch over each candy.
+It’s a little crunchy and minerally tasting.

 This is an old-school recipe for Millionaire Candy that has been handed down for decades (my recipe card has 1968 typed on the corner!), and it remains popular for good reason.
 It’s so darn easy to make and tastes like a candy bar.
 The sea salt is optional, but really adds a gourmet touch.
 Recommend!